5 Days on the Amalfi Coast: The Perfect Itinerary

 Do I need a car on the Amalfi Coast?

-No — and for most visitors, a car is more trouble than it’s worth.
-Ferries are faster than the road in summer traffic, the SITA bus connects all the main towns cheaply, and parking is expensive and scarce.
-Use ferries as your primary transport and save the car for the wider Southern Italy trip.
+No — and for most visitors, a car is more trouble than it is worth.
+Ferries are often faster than the road when they are running, buses cover the main towns, and parking is expensive and scarce.
+Use ferries as your primary transport where possible and save the car for the wider Southern Italy trip.

 What is the best month for 5 days on the Amalfi Coast?